CSU-zjh/CSU-zjh/README.md

 # Hi 👋, I'm Zhangjiahang

 - 🔭 I'm currently working on quantum chemistry and ML to explore new materials.
 Using computational methods and high-throughput screening to accelerate material discovery and optimization.
-**

 - 🌱 I'm currently learning ML,VASP, COSMOL, AIMD and PyTorch

-- 👯 I'm looking to collaborate on 量子化学、机器学习和材料科学领域，共享知识、技能和资源，推动固态电池和其他能源材料的发现与优化。开发新算法、优化计算工作流，加速科研进程。

-- 🤝 I'm looking for help with seeking support in machine learning, quantum chemistry, and high-throughput screening, especially with PyTorch and COSMOL, to optimize material discovery and collaborate on AI for science challenges.**
+- 🤝 I'm looking for help with seeking support in machine learning, quantum chemistry, and high-throughput screening, especially with PyTorch and COSMOL, to optimize material discovery and collaborate on AI for science challenges.

-- 💬 Ask me about **Using VASP and writing scripts for material simulations.
+- 💬 Ask me about Using VASP and writing scripts for material simulations.
                   Neural networks for materials discovery and exploration.
-High-throughput screening and optimizing computational workflows.**
+                  High-throughput screening and optimizing computational workflows.

-- 📫 How to reach me **zhangjiahang040323@163.com**
+- 📫 How to reach me zhangjiahang040323@163.com

-- ⚡ Fun fact **As an ESTP,I love adventure, thrive on freedom, and enjoy tackling complex problems.**
+- ⚡ Fun fact As an ESTP,I love adventure, thrive on freedom, and enjoy tackling complex problems.

 <h3 align="left">Connect with me:</h3>
 <p align="left">